yashlala/yashlala.com/content/about.md

-My current project involves tweaking the Linux kernel's swap subsystems to allow for cgroup-based control of active swap partitions, per-cgroup swap caches isolation, and more.
+My current project involves tweaking the Linux kernel's swap subsystems to allow for cgroup-based control of active swap partitions, per-cgroup swap cache isolation, and more.
 This has positive implications for swap throughput
 --- but more importantly, it makes it easy to develop and control frontswap-based remote memory systems [^1].